How to learn Japanese for beginners: 16 tips to get started

 Katakana can be a bit more challenging than Hiragana for beginners since it isn’t used as frequently at the start of your language learning journey.
 However, as your proficiency grows, you’ll encounter Katakana more often.
 For now, focusing on recognizing and reading Katakana is more than enough for a beginner.

-Another thing to note is that popular language apps like Duolingo already cover Hiragana and Katakana, where you will get to practise writing the different strokes of the various characters which really helps to burn it into memory.
+Another thing to note is that popular language apps like Duolingo already cover Hiragana and Katakana, allowing beginners to practice writing the different strokes of each character.
+This hands-on approach is one of the most effective methods when exploring how to learn to speak Japanese for beginners, as it helps reinforce memory through active engagement.

 (P.S.
 At this stage, you might be tempted to rely on Romaji only which are written using Latin alphabet characters to represent Japanese sounds, but this is a crutch that can be costly if you are serious about making progress later on.)